Extremal Random Forests: Acknowledgements

 \section{Acknowledgements}

 We thank Alberto Quaini, Stanislav Volgushev and Chen Zhou for helpful discussions.
-We are also grateful to the editorial team and two anonymous referees for comments which helped us to significantly improve the paper.
+We are also grateful to the editorial team, two anonymous referees, and the code referee for comments which helped us to significantly improve the paper.
 SE was supported by a research grant (186858) from the Swiss National Science Foundation~(SNSF).
 NG was supported by a research grant (210976) from the SNSF.

 \begin{appendix}